MrEliasen/Zolid-Framework/README.md

 ##Zolid-Framework - 0.1.0
 This framework is just a "simple" framework on which you can build your own sites.
-It comes with a build in simple user management system to handle sign ups, logins and so on.
-There are several security features as well which you can use to help protect your site against against sql injections, XSS and CSRF among other things.
+It comes with a build in simple user management system to handle registration, logins, logout and so on.
+There are several security features as well which you can use to help protect your site against SQL injections, XSS and CSRF among other things.
+The emails stored with this system are AES encrypted and the system uses SHA512 hashes of the emails when making a check against emails (like reset password).

 **Remember, this is a framework for you to build on, not a complete user system.
 It does not come with a control panel or like.**

+##Demo
+[Click Here](zolidframe.zolidcore.com) to see a live functioning demo.

 ##Requirements
 **User**